top of page

 Ngong Ping Cable Car Overlooking Macau

 From the outside, Ngong Ping 360 cable car and strange fake high street look to be a second rate Disney.
 The village was always there, and so was the temple, then someone saw the golden opportunity to unironically make some money out of the monks and built a massive cable car straight through the beautiful Lantau hills.
 My wife got chatting to one of the store owners who inhabited the original village and she said she used to walk all the way to Tung Chung before the road was fully completed.
-She's make the trip for amenities they couldn't provide for themselves on a wet, windy and blessed mountain top.
-This mountain top does provide a lot.
 At the time of our visit, she was growing chilli, tomato, cucumber, papaya, something I didn't recognise and my wife didn't know the translation for and some lettuce.
 Do pop in for a cold drink and they'll set you up with a table and chairs which gives you time to admire her cucumbers.

 Back before the protests and then the virus, queues for this hanging people carrier could last up to 4 hours.
 Once you had finally completed the $235, 25 minute journey, you were greeted by – you guessed it, a gift shop.
 Nothing screams Buddhism like a gift shop.
 Then there's the fake high street with more gift shops, a Starbucks, a 7Eleven and the most traditional of spiritual restaurants, a Subway.
 Luckily most of these were closed on my last visit.